It was around 2006 and Jaye and I had only been together a couple of years.

 And while you’re here sign up for our email list!
 You’ll get a free (awesome) recipe ebook, and you’ll stay updated with all our latest recipes!Print

 Creamy and rich vegan mushroom risotto.
-A perfect savory entree, ready in 45 minutes!
+A perfect savory entrée, packed with mushroom flavor.
+Ready in 45 minutes!
+Gluten-Free.

 For the Risotto: